5 Rules for DIY Early Allergen Introduction

 Start Early:Studies recommend starting as early as 4-6 months to align with an infant’s critical immune window.
 This window gives your infant the best opportunity to develop a positive response to new foods.

-Introduce One Food At A Time:Following pediatric guidelines, only introduce allergenic foods one at a time every few days to better determine how baby is reacting to each new food you introduce.
+Introduce One Food At A Time:Following pediatric recommendations, only introduce allergenic foods one at a time every few days to better determine how baby is reacting to each new food you introduce.
 Here are some methods on how to prepare peanut safely for your infant.

 Start with a Low Dose, Then Gradually Ramp Up Dosage:The PETIT study suggested that a step-wise dosing method (low to high dose) maximized safety and efficacy, resulting in a 79% reduction in the rate of egg allergy.
 In developing Ready, Set, Food!, we wanted to make our product both safe and effective for families.
 That’s why our dosage schedule not only aligns with the study guidance but also starts with a low dose and safely increases to the full dose, as recommended by leading pediatricians.
 Families can follow our dosage schedule to ensure a gradual and gentle approach to early allergen introduction: